MicrosoftDocs/winrt-api/windows.ui.xaml.controls/itemscontrol_itemspanel.md

 ## -property-value
 An [ItemsPanelTemplate](itemspaneltemplate.md) that defines the panel to use for the layout of the items.
 The default value for the [ItemsControl](itemscontrol.md) is an [ItemsPanelTemplate](itemspaneltemplate.md) that specifies a [StackPanel](stackpanel.md).

+Subtypes of ItemsControl may use different default ItemsPanelTemplates.
+For example, [ListView](/uwp/api/windows.ui.xaml.controls.listview)s by default use an [ItemsStackPanel](/uwp/api/Windows.UI.Xaml.Controls.ItemsStackPanel).
+Using a different type may cause unexpected behavior; for example using a plain StackPanel as the ListView's ItemsPanel can regress Narrator behavior during drag and drop.

 ## -remarks
 > [!NOTE]
 > [ComboBox](combobox.md) uses a [CarouselPanel](../windows.ui.xaml.controls.primitives/carouselpanel.md) as its ItemsPanel.
 Using a different panel as the ItemsPanel of [ComboBox](combobox.md) is not supported and might result in undesired behavior.